NUbots/NUpbr/README.md

 Similarly to the ball UV maps, a random HDRI environment image is selected from the pool of images within the scene HDR directory (by default `resources/hdr`).

-Each HDRI image should be placed in a sub directory with the corresponding JSON info, mask, and raw HDRI files.
+Each HDRI image should be placed in a sub directory with the corresponding JSON metadata, mask, and raw HDRI files.
 For example:

-- `resources/hdr/hdr_001/001.json` (must match the info file type configured at `environment["info_type"]`)
+- `resources/hdr/hdr_001/001.json` (must match the metadata file type configured at `environment["info_type"]`)
 - `resources/hdr/hdr_001/001_mask.png` (must match the mask file types configured at `environment["mask_types"]`)
 - `resources/hdr/hdr_001/001_raw.hdr` (must match the HDRI file types configured at `environment["hdri_types"]`)

 The `resources.zip` file described in the [Set Up](#set-up) section above has a sample HDRI image.

-The HDR JSON info file may have the following fields:
+The HDR JSON metadata file may have the following fields:

 | Field                     | Description                                                                                                                                           |
 | :------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------- |